irediafavour/LITA-DATA-ANALYSIS-DOCUMENTATION/README.md

 ### Tools Used
 - Microsoft Excel [Download Here](https://wwww.microsoft.com)
-  1. For data collection
+  1. For data cleaning
-  2. For data cleaning and organization
+  2. For data organization
+  3. For data analysis

  - SOL
    1. For data manipulation